 Everyone in a vehicle needs protection!
 That includes infants and all children smaller than adult size.

-In fact, the law in every state and Canadian province says children up to some age must be restrained while in a vehicle.
+In fact, the law in every state in the United States and in every Canadian province says children up to some age must be restrained while in a vehicle.